Have Enrollment Questions?

 SPAN 1

-you started on a career path.
+you and get you started on a career path.

 Many SMC courses have specific prerequisites or advisories, which are noted on the schedule of classes.
 All students must meet prerequisites before they enroll.
 Some courses have a course "advisory."
 This means students are expected to have skills at the level of the advisory.